gigalixir/gigalixir-cli/docs/source/main.rst

     [
       {
         "created_at": "2017-04-12T17:43:28.000+00:00",
-        "customer_app_name": "gigalixir_getting_started",
-        "rollback_id": "2fbf5dd5-b920-4f2c-aeea-ebde333ee1e6",
+        "version": "5",
         "sha": "77f6c2952129ffecccc4e56ae6b27bba1e65a1e3",
         "slug_url": "<REDACTED>"
       },
       ...
     ]

-Then specify the rollback_id when rolling back.
+Then specify the version when rolling back.

 .. code-block:: bash

-    gigalixir rollback $APP_NAME --rollback_id=2fbf5dd5-b920-4f2c-aeea-ebde333ee1e6
+    gigalixir rollback $APP_NAME --version=5

 The release list is immutable so when you rollback, we create a new release on top of the old releases, but the new release refers to the old slug.

 How to Set Up a Custom Domain
 =============================